MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/set-up-standard-company-configuration-packages.md

 After you have set up a company in [!INCLUDE [prod_short](../includes/prod_short.md)] that suits your needs, you can create a configuration package that contains relevant setup data from this company.
 You can then use it when you create a new company that is to be configured in the same way.

 To facilitate the import of master data, such as customer and vendor information, you can use *configuration templates*.
 Configuration templates contain a set of default settings that are automatically assigned to the records imported into [!INCLUDE[prod_short](../includes/prod_short.md)].
+Configuration templates are an alternative to the cloud migration tools that you ca use to migrate customer data from supported products.
+For more information, see [Migrate On-Premises Data to Business Central Online](migrate-data.md).

 > [!TIP]
 > Use these capabilities to scale your business as a reseller.
 Most of the relevant pages apply to both [!INCLUDE [prod_short](../includes/prod_short.md)] online and on-premises.
-However, some processes rely on access to files on disk and are too complex to use for [!INCLUDE [prod_short](../includes/prod_short.md)] online.
+However, some processes rely on access to the underlying database and are too complex to use for [!INCLUDE [prod_short](../includes/prod_short.md)] online.
 For [!INCLUDE [prod_short](../includes/prod_short.md)] on-premises, you probably want to use Windows PowerShell to help you deploy.
 For more information, see [Administration of Business Central On-Premises](administration.md) and [Administration of Business Central Online](tenant-administration.md), respectively.

 ## Configuration packages

+By default, [!INCLUDE [prod_short](../includes/prod_short.md)] online comes with one configuration package for Microsoft's default application, including local functionality.
+You can copy that and make relevant changes in the copy.

-In general, create a configuration package for each functional area.
-For example, create a package for your manufacturing functionality.
-That lets you apply and set up new areas in a company as you need them
+Many of our reselling partners create a configuration package for each functional area.
+For example, create a package for the manufacturing functionality and another for sales.
+That lets you apply and set up new areas in a company as you need them.

 We recommend that you create configuration packages with most of the setup tables already filled in, so that only a few settings must be tweaked for each customer.
 For example, when you create a new company, the **No. Series** and the **No. Series Line** tables are filled in with a set of number series and starting numbers.
 The corresponding **No. Series** fields in the setup tables are also filled in automatically.
 You do not have to do the work of entering number series and other basic setup data.
 You can also manually change all default data that is used with RapidStart Services by using the *configuration worksheet*.